-An action receipt is a self-contained, Ed25519-signed proof that an agent action was observed and adjudicated by the Pipelock mediator.
+Pipelock emits mediator-signed action receipts from outside the agent trust boundary.
+The action receipt is the primitive that backs that claim: a self-contained, Ed25519-signed proof that an agent action was observed and adjudicated by the Pipelock mediator, signed from outside the agent trust boundary.
 Each receipt records what happened, who authorized it, which policy governed it, and what decision the mediator made.
 Receipts are chained by hash, so tampering with any one of them breaks every receipt that follows.

 This page is an implementation spec, not a design document.
 It describes the exact bytes the Pipelock binary writes today.
 Two independent verifiers already agree on this format: